fotahub/fotahub-device-sdk-win32/docs/getting-started/simple.md

 `https://bin.fotahub.com/7de41f5a-9442-46c7-92d8-d0ea83eebddf/DemoProduct-1.1`

 The downloaded firmware binary is stored in a new firmware program file that has the same name as the original one followed by an imaginary partition index '1' (e.g., `DemoProduct1.exe`).
-At the same time, the downloaded firmware binary's checksum or signature gets recalculated and compared to the checksum or signature included in the previously communicated update info string.
+At the same time, the downloaded firmware binary's checksum or signature is recalculated and compared to the checksum or signature included in the previously communicated update info string.
 If both match, the firmware update is applied by loading and executing the new firmware program file as a new child process.
 This causes the original firmware program to be replaced with a running instance of the new firmware version downloaded from FotaHub.

 ## Installation